Arizona State Council Knights of Columbus - Fraternal Year 2018-2019

-The next Patriotic Exemplification will take place on Saturday, September 8, 2018.
-Location to be determined.
+The next Patriotic Exemplification will take place on Saturday, November 17, 2018 in Yuma, Arizona.

 Please take the time during both Council and Assembly meetings to promote the Fourth Degree Exemplification and encourage Third Degree or lower members to attain the title of Sir Knight.
 Make sure a candidate receives the full packet of information which includes valuable instructions on what is needed for registration.